gabrieljamesknight/SongAssist/README.md

 List of requirements (objectives):
 Essential:
-•	Provide AI-assisted stem-splitting instrument isolation functionality.
+•	Implement AI-assisted stem-splitting instrument isolation functionality.
-•	Implement a feature to add and delete bookmarks at specific timestamps within a song.
 •   Provide an AI assistant that gives advice on playing the song.
 •   Develop functionality for generating guitar tablature based on the MP3 file provided.
+•   Provide a straightforward user-interface.

 Desirable:
 •	Create on-screen buttons to instantly rewind or fast-forward to the nearest bookmark.
 •	Enable users to create, edit, and manage multiple playlists of songs they are learning.
 •	Include an interactive stem mixer.
 •	Incorporate a feature to adjust the playback speed of the MP3 file without distorting the pitch.
+•	Implement a feature to add and delete bookmarks at specific timestamps within a song.

 Optional:
 •	Develop a feature to allow users to pitch shift their MP3 files without affecting playback speed.